frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “I’m using that,” I said evenly.

 Ambrose smiled, if you could call it that.
 It showed his teeth, tops and bottoms, without any kind of fattening on the upper cheeks.
-“And yet you did not check it out.”
-He produced a vellum slip with the Bursar’s seal.
-“Filed properly.
-Logged and stamped,” he said, placing it atop the book like a winning hand in a game I hadn’t known we were playing.
-“Dreadfully unfortunate, isn’t it?
-Your claim only counts if you mark it.”
+"And yet you did not properly file a request."
+He produced a ledger slip with the scriv's mark.
+"Priority claim, logged and stamped," he said, placing it atop the book like a winning hand in a game I hadn’t known we were playing.
+"Dreadfully unfortunate, isn't it?
+Your claim only counts if you mark it in the ledger."

 “You did this on purpose.”

-“Of course I did.
-It makes me ill to see Edema Ruh fingers paw at the University’s archive.
-Scrivs gave years to those shelves, binding what would’ve rotted into ruin.
-And you stroll in, thinking you deserve what they built.”
+"Of course I did.
+It makes me ill to see Edema Ruh fingers paw at the University's collection.
+Scrivs gave years to these shelves, binding what would've rotted into ruin.
+And you stroll in, thinking you deserve what they built, without even the courtesy of filing a proper request."

 He withdrew the book, gently, lovingly, like he meant to mount it on a plaque.
 He turned a few pages as he did, pretending to skim.

-I reached for “Feyda’s Legacy” instead, but Ambrose just tutted and lifted the carved leather from the stack.
+I reached for “Feyda’s Legacy” instead, but Ambrose just tutted and lifted another ledger slip from his pocket.
 “Ah, this one too, I’m afraid.”

-He turned to go.
+Then, gathering up my other book, he turned to go.

 “I still need those,” I said.

 He paused.
 The set of his shoulders softened, just slightly.
 As if he carried a private joke, and it warmed him from within.
 “Then you’ll need to learn to place requests like grown students do.
-Hunching over some books doesn’t just make them yours.
-This isn’t a midden.”
+I'll be using the north reading nook for the next several days."

 He walked away with the resolve of a draccus deciding to cross a grove.
 A thick silence crept in behind him.
 The sort of hush that settles after something has been stolen, expertly and unfairly, leaving behind no course for the victim to remediate.